Palo Alto Unified School District: Palo Alto High School

+Palo Alto Middle College High School

+Palo Alto Middle College High School, often branded PAMC, is an alternative high school located at the site of Foothill College.
+First opening its doors during the 2024-25 school year, PAMC is the newest addition to the list of public schools governed by PAUSD.
+The school features 4 teachers and 5 faculty members supporting and guiding ~50 students across 10th and 11th grade from both Gunn and Palo Alto High School.
+PAMC is expanding to accommodate students from all high school grade levels starting in the 2025-2026 school year.
+Students are in a high school setting for 3 hours a day, abiding by California state standard for public high schools.
+Apart from high school, students take different college classes in replacement for typical high school electives, earning credit for both high school and Foothill College.
+Palo Alto Middle College was created in order for students to get away from the often-toxic environment created by typical Silicon Valley high schools and aims to do this by providing students with an alternative academic setting.

 Middle schools

 Greene Middle School

 Frank S. Greene Jr. Middle School, formerly David S. Jordan Middle School, is located at 750 N. California Ave, Palo Alto, CA 94303.
-The school mascot is the jaguar.
+The school mascot is the jaguar and dolphin.

 The 2018–19 school year had 1,050 students in attendance.
 The student population was 54% male and 46% female.
 Its racial makeup was 40% Caucasian, 30% Asian, 14% Hispanic, 2% African American, and 13% Other (including multiple races).

 Named after Stanford University president David Starr Jordan, Jordan Middle School was founded in 1937.
 It was closed in 1985 due to lack of enrollment in the district, then reopened in 1991 after remodeling.
 A bond was approved by the city of Palo Alto in 1995 to allow for further technological upgrades to the school.

 The school mascot from 1937–1985 was a dolphin.
 When Jordan reopened in 1991, the students voted to have the jaguar become the mascot.
 In 1999, the students voted to have the dolphin returned to its status as co-mascot with the jaguar.

 Due to Jordan's involvement in eugenics, the school was renamed beginning in the 2018–2019 school year after venture capitalist Frank S. Greene Jr.